 “There’s a difference between saying that it’s a crime against women and a saying it’s a crime against women who are trying to change how society works,” says Francine Pelletier, a prominent Québec journalist whose name was on Lépine’s list.
 “It’s beating up on women because they’re rattling the cage.”

 The shooting at the École Polytechnique is far from being the only mass killing rooted in a hostile opposition to women’s equality; it’s not even the only mass killing to fit that description here in Canada.
-Earlier this year, Alek Minassian drove a van onto a crowded Toronto sidewalk and killed ten people shortly after making a Facebook post that said that the “Incel Rebellion” had begun.
+In 2018, Alek Minassian drove a van onto a crowded Toronto sidewalk and killed ten people shortly after making a Facebook post that said that the “Incel Rebellion” had begun.
 The term “incel” is a contraction of the words involuntary and celibate, and has been adopted by an online community made up of men who feel disenfranchised by the fact that women don’t want to have sex with them, which they believe is a basic right for men.
 Unsurprisingly, many of these men indulge in misogynist fantasies in which they punish women for not sleeping with them.
 Sometimes, like in Minassian’s case, those fantasies turn into real-world violence.

 Neither Lépine nor Minassian were ambiguous about their apparent motives, and yet we still struggle with calling their crimes what they truly were: violence against women asserting themselves as equal in public and private realms.
 Violence against women who want the same education and career opportunities as men.
 Violence against women who want to be in control of their own bodies.
 Violence against women, yes, but violence especially against women who step out of their place.
 Even though some of the women Lépine killed might not have identified as feminists, the fact is that he set out to kill feminists.
 Even though some of the people Minassian killed were not women, the fact is that his rampage was inspired by his fury that he didn’t have unlimited access to women’s bodies.